syedmohiuddin158/classcomponentweek9/README.md

-# CN5006 - React Class Components Lab

-## **Overview**

 This repository contains the React class components developed as part of the lab exercise for CN5006.
-The lab demonstrates creating interactive components using **class-based React components**, including state management and event handling, without using React Hooks.
+The lab demonstrates creating interactive components using class-based React components, including state management and event handling, without using React Hooks.

 ---

-## **Components**
+## Components

 ### 1. FacebookEmojiCounter

-- A class component that counts the number of times an emoji button is clicked.
+A class component that counts the number of times an emoji button is clicked.

-- Features:
+**Features:**
-  - Accepts a `type` prop to determine which emoji to display (`Like`, `Love`, or `happy`).
+- Accepts a `type` prop to determine which emoji to display (Like, Love, or happy).
-  - Maintains its own `state` to track the number of clicks.
+- Maintains its own state to track the number of clicks.
 - Updates the UI whenever the button is clicked.

 **File:** `src/Facebookemoji.js`

 **Usage in `index.js`:**
 ```jsx